If I had YouTube when I was 12, I could have been a millionaire.

 We could have done a fast sequence shot.
 Line up 6-10 of those little bastards and let ’em take a ride on the laundry slide.
 Imagine the hits that 10-second video would get.

 When we got bored with the chute, we had two flat options.
-The wood floors in the living room were pretty slick, and if you grabbed a cat by the legs and slid them on their side, you could “bowl” them down a lane of about 10 feet.
+The wood floors in the living room had a layer of clear varnish.
+If you grabbed a cat by the legs and slid them on their side, you could “bowl” them down a lane of about 10 feet.

 But there were a bunch of small carpets and throw rugs, furniture and crap that screwed up half your good throws.